Income tax credits and reliefs following a death

 - Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee Credits if both have enough income taxable under the PAYE system)

 - May claim other tax credits due to both spouses in that year

-Death of the assessable spouse
+Death of the assessable spouse or civil partner

 - Is taxable on his/her own total income and the total income of his/her spouse for this period

 - Is entitled to the full amount of the Married Person or Civil Partner Tax Credit and the Employee (PAYE) Credit (2 Employee (PAYE) Credits if both have sufficient income taxable under the PAYE system)

 - May claim a proportion of other credits up to date of death